 - An attorney for necessary legal documents and trusts.

-- A financial advisor to help you implement your long-term financial strategy.
+- A financial advisor to help you implement a long-term special needs plan.

-“These are not easy conversations, but empathetic financial advisors can help facilitate them as part of a special needs financial plan,” Alex says.
+“These are not easy conversations, but empathetic financial advisors can help facilitate them as part of a special needs dedicated plan,” Alex says.